aws-samples/serverless-rds-proxy-demo/README.md

 # serverless-rds-proxy-demo

-This project demos benefits of using RDS proxy with serverless workload which depends on relational database like Aurora.
+This project demos benefits of using RDS proxy with serverless workload which depends on relational database like RDS Aurora.
 Project shows end to end automated setup of RDS Aurora(Mysql) with RDS proxy.
 Basic serverless architecture is set up using API gateway HTTP API and Lambda Functions.

 This project assumes you already have RDS Aurora Mysql cluster up and running.
 An RDS proxy instance is also setup with force IAM authentication enabled.
 You can choose to create rds cluster with proxy following